Ports of Call

 Brazil's beaches are just as famous, with several (Ipanema and Copacabana) immortalised in song.
 There are several well-known nude beaches, including one in the relaxed town of Pinho.
 The southern beaches, including Praia Do Rosa, offer big waves that attract top surfers from all over the world between April and November.
 There are also many popular scuba diving spots that have beautiful coral reefs, volcanic islands, caves, and shipwrecks.

 Brazil is a huge country, with an area larger than the continental United States, and over half of that is rainforest.
 The Amazon, the world's largest tropical rainforest, covers seven million square kilometres and is a bird-watching and wildlife paradise, home to countless species of plants and animals you won't find in any other country.
 The pink dolphin, for example, is only found in the Amazon and its tributaries.
-You might also find jaguars, howler monkeys, sloths, toucans and anacondas, among many others.
+You might also find jaguars, howler monkeys, sloths, toucans and anacondas, among many other things.

 This peninsula and group of 365 islands (one for each day of the year!) is a holiday playground that boasts 2,000 beautiful…